ara3d/connect/README.md

 ## How it Works

-Ara 3D Connect by default stores component and entity identification data for a project in a Git repository.
+Ara 3D Connect by default stores component and entity identification data for a project in JSON files in a Git repository.

 You **do not** have to be familiar with Git to use Ara 3D Connect.
 The tools automate and streamline the process so you never have to leave your BIM authoring environment.